Anuoluwapo25/NeuroWealth/README.md

 ## 🚀 How It Works

 ### 1. AI Protocol Analysis
-Our AI continuously monitors Somnia protocols, analyzing APY, risk scores, and TVL to identify optimal opportunities.
+Our AI continuously monitors Base protocols, analyzing APY, risk scores, and TVL to identify optimal opportunities.

 ### 2. Risk-Adjusted Scoring
 Each protocol receives a risk-adjusted score using our proprietary formula: `(APY × 100) / √(Risk Score)`